shevchenkoviktoria/egg-boiler/README.md

 ---

-## Demo

-You can check out a live demo (or use it locally) to see how the app works and how each egg boiling time reacts!

----

 ## Technologies Used
 - **React** - JavaScript library for building user interfaces.
 - **Material-UI** - React components for faster and easier web development.